michalisFr/last_will/README.md

 `MAILTO` You can set this to `""` so that cron doesn't send you mails.
 Or you can set a different user on your machine.\
 `TIME` The time you want the script to run every day.
 It must be in format `HH:MM`.
 The default is 12:00.

-**If you don't use this script then you need to schedule for `check_in.sh` to run every day, otherwise the whole thing won't work**
+**If you don't use this script then you need to schedule for `pipenv run python3 sheck_in.py` to run every day, otherwise the whole thing won't work**

 The computer needs to be running (and not in sleep mode) when the cron job is scheduled to run, otherwise it won't run for that day.
 Setting up the program on a computer that's always on or on a server is a good idea.

+Alternatively you can schedule an event to wake-up your computer daily on the time you've set the cron job.
+For a laptop (on MacOS at least), the lid needs to be open for the event to run.

 ## Security

 **The original (unencrypted) file should not be kept on your computer.** Ideally you should delete it after it's encrypted and empty the Trash.
-If you think you might need to make changes in the future, keep it on a USB drive that's used specifically for that purpose.
+If you think you might need to make changes in the future, keep it on a USB drive that's used specifically for that purpose and hide it somewhere safe.

 It's also not a good idea to keep all your eggs in one basket, even if the file is encrypted.
 Give information that alone can't give access to something.